Agent-One-Lab/chat-bricks/docs/chat_bricks/core_components.md

 <span class="system"> </span>: formatted system prompt; <span class="user"> </span>: formatted user message; <span class="assistant"> </span>: formatted assistant message; <span class="tool"> </span>: formatted tool message;

-1. When combined, these create the complete prompt:
+1. When no tools are passed, the `{tools}` slot is empty and the prompt is:

 <span class="system">System: You are a helpful assistant.</span>